 Young people are far more likely to want to communicate with you if certain conditions are maintained.
 If your teenager has self-confidence or self-esteem and thinks highly of themselves, they are far more likely to have a positive attitude towards being in contact with you, and everyone else.
-You can help them to comminicate if you encourage them to have:

-When teenagers are regularly in touch with adults other than their parents, such as family friends, parents of friends, older siblings, aunts and uncles, grandparents, and teachers, its has several positive effects on their ability and willingness to communicate with you.
+When teenagers are regularly in touch with adults other than their parents, such as family friends, parents of friends, older siblings, aunts and uncles, grandparents, and teachers, it has several positive effects on their ability and willingness to communicate with you.

 Such exchanges with other adults reinforce their belief that adults have their best interest at heart and will listen to and respect them.
 Adults who have faith in them affirm their positive qualities, help them feel good about themselves, and encourage them to go on listening and learning.
 Also, they see that most adults - even those with different styles of parenting - share common concerns and attitudes so that if you've set a standard in something, the chances are the other adults will back you up; this is helpful and reassuring for your teenager.